Extentsoftware/FarmSensors/docs/readme.md

 If you hold in the **Mode** button for more that 2 seconds when resetting the device via the reset button the device resets it stored configuration to factory defaults.

-When resetting the device via the reset button, if you hold in the **Mode** button for less than 1 seconds during the reboot then the device enters WiFi mode.
-It will be accessible on http://192.168.4.1
+When resetting the device via the reset button, if you hold in the **Mode** button for less than 2 seconds during the reboot then the device enters WiFi mode.
+It will be accessible on http://192.168.4.1.
+The Sensor transmits every few seconds when in Wifi mode to aid diagnostics.

 The device will sleep for *lowvoltsleep* (600 seonds) if the voltage is below _txvolts_, regardless of WiFi or Sensor mode.